webqit/webqit-community.docs/objective-sql/README.md

 LEFT JOIN users ON users.id = posts.author_id;
 ```

-...but with an object-oriented syntax for relationships...
+...but with an object-oriented syntax for relationships, built into the language...

 ```sql
 SELECT post_title, author_id->fname AS author_name FROM posts;